 Ongoing Family Support

-The Exceptional Family Member Program is designed to improve the quality of life of enrolled families and provides procedures and guidelines to facilitate appropriate assignment.
-In achieving its goal the EFMP reduces family stress or hardship while minimizing the need for costly reassignments, especially OCONUS transfers due to non-availability of adequate services.
+The Exceptional Family Member Program is designed to improve the quality of life of enrolled families and provides procedures and guidelines to facilitate the appropriate assignments.
+In achieving its goal the EFMP reduces family stress or hardship while minimizing the need for costly reassignments, especially OCONUS transfers due to the non-availability of adequate services.

 Criteria for HUMS Assistance:

-- Severe situation which presents a personal problem that is more severe than those normally encountered by Marines and their families in the course of military service.
+- A severe situation that presents a personal problem that is more severe than those normally encountered by Marines and their families in the course of military service.

-- A hardship which occurs or is aggravated as a result of the Marine’s beginning the initial term of service or subsequent to the date of the last reenlistment.
+- A hardship that occurs or is aggravated as a result of the Marine’s beginning the initial term of service or subsequent to the date of the last reenlistment.